 Ryugi (Japanese: 龍棋 ryūgi, "dragon's game") is a game inspired by David Paulowich's Unicorn Great Chess.
 I invented it after playing Unicorn Great Chess in the first round of the Game Courier Tournament 2019.
 Despite the name being Japanese, it is not a Japanese game.
-In fact, it is much more similar to Chess than it is to Shogi or any of its variants (including the ones I invented).
+In fact, it is much more similar to Chess than it is to Shogi or any of its variants.